-Tech Startups and Accounting – A detailed analysis (complete details)
+Tech Startups and Accounting – A detailed analysis (all details)

 Tech Startups and Accounting: Successful entrepreneurs are good strategists.
 They have foresight to spot future trends.
 They have insights to commercialize and execute ideas.
 But most entrepreneurs might have little or no exposure to system of accounting their business transactions.
 Growing number of technology startups are ideated by technical specialists with expertise in their area of interest.
 The big questions are – is there a serious need for them to know the importance of accounting at the start-up stage?
 Does lack of accounting exposure affect the way business decisions are made in a newly established innovative venture?
 How can knowledge of accounting make difference to the management of start-ups?